Kandy-IO/kandy-js-support/packages/link-config-uae/README.md

 # link-config-uae
-This is a default configuration for the Kandy SDK.
+This is a baseline configuration for the Kandy SDK.
 Platform: link

 ## Usage